tingsun123/work_examples/README.md

 # work_examples

-## event and Sequence embeddings for customer Journey and predictions
+### event and Sequence embeddings for customer Journey and predictions

-## Misc: a few PPT presentations from Anlytics wordk
+### Misc: a few PPT presentations from Anlytics word

+### Root cause analysis code modules.